Bridey Murphy: The Bridey Murphy craze

 The best-selling book created a sensation; people would throw Bridey Murphy-themed "come as you were" parties and dances, and jokes abounded, such as cartoons of parents greeting newborns with "welcome back!"

 Popular songs of the time included "The Ballad of Bridey Murphy" by Fran Allison, "The Love of Bridey Murphy" by Billy Devroe's Devilaires, and "Do You Believe (In Reincarnation)" by Lalo Guerrero.
 There was a "Reincarnation cocktail".

-Stan Freberg recorded a satirical sketch in 1956 titled "The Quest For Bridey Hammerschlaugen", based on the LP containing excerpts of the actual first hypnosis session.
+Stan Freberg recorded a satirical sketch in 1956 titled "The Quest For Bridey Hammerschlaugen", parodying the LP released of excerpts of the first hypnosis session.
 Freberg hypnotizes Goldie Smith (voiced by June Foray) to regress her to different eras, with humorous interruptions by Smith.
 At the end, Smith hypnotizes Freberg, who becomes Davy Crockett.
-When Smith mocks him for not being able to profit on the recent Davy Crockett craze, Freberg says that in his next life, he "may be Walt Disney."
+When Smith mocks Freberg-as-Crockett for not being able to profit from the recent Davy Crockett craze, "Crockett" replies that in his next life, he "may be Walt Disney."

 The past-life themed 1956 film I've Lived Before is said to have been inspired by the craze.

 Research challenging the story

 The biographical details related by Bridey were not rigorously checked before the book's publication.
 However, once the book had become a bestseller, almost every detail was thoroughly checked by reporters who were sent to Ireland to track down the background of the elusive woman.
 It was then that the first doubts about her "reincarnation" began to appear.

 Bridey said she was born on December 20, 1798, in Cork and that she had died in 1864.
 No record was found of either event.
 Also, no evidence could be found of a wooden house called The Meadows, in which Bridey said she had lived, just of a place of that name near Cork.
 Additionally, during the 19th century, most houses in Ireland were made of brick or stone.
 Bridey pronounced her husband's name as "See-an", although Seán is typically pronounced "Shawn", especially in Ireland.
 Queen's University Belfast did not exist at the time Bridey claimed her husband was working there.
 Brian, which is what Bridey preferred to call her husband, was also the middle name of the man to whom Virginia Tighe was married.
 Tighe claimed Bridey went to a St. Theresa's Church, which did indeed exist, but it was not built until 1911, long after Bridey was said to have died.

-Some of the details provided by Tighe proved to be more authentic.
+Some of the details provided by Tighe proved to be more plausible.
 For example, her descriptions of the Antrim coastline were very accurate, as was her account of a journey from Belfast to Cork.
 She recounted that the young Bridey shopped for provisions with a grocer named Farr; it was discovered that such a grocer had existed, although this may simply have been a coincidence.